dd-harp/MASH/docs/tar_movement.md

       end
       ```
   * scalar giving the length of duration of time they stay home between trips
+  * int telling us where their home is

 There are global parameters:
   * matrix `n x n` giving destinations when each individual leaves their home patch